Configure a Custom Certificate of Authority (Parcel)

 If you set only one of the environment variables, Pepperdata assigns its value to the other environment variable.

 REQUESTS_CA_BUNDLEcertificate is used by libraries that use the Python

 SSL_CERT_FILEcertificate is used only by libraries that directly use OpenSSL instead of using the Python

 export REQUESTS_CA_BUNDLE=your-fully-qualified-ca-bundle-file export SSL_CERT_FILE=your-fully-qualified-ssl-cert-file

-Procedure: Install the Custom CA File per OS Requirements
+Procedure: Install the Custom CA File per Cloudera Requirements

-Consult your operating system (OS) documentation for the procedure to install your (single) custom CA file in the OS’s vendor-specific default location for CA files.
+Consult the Cloudera documentation for how to install your (single) custom CA file in the Cloudera default location for CA files.

-The procedure and the default location vary according to the particular Linux vendor and/or OS version.
+The procedure and the default location vary according to your environment’s OS version.